-Unfortunately, there's no clear-cut answer to this question.
-What's right for other families may not be best for yours.
-However, you can consider trusted facts to help you make an informed decision and take steps to keep your family healthy.
+While there may be no clear-cut answer to this question, you can consider trusted facts to help you make an informed decision and take steps to keep your family healthy.

 Consider how COVID-19 spreads